Table of Contents

 The lecture is a “Wahlpflichtmodul/Vertiefung” in the Master of Computer science; interested students of other degree programs are also welcome – please contact the organizer.

 It is expected that attendees have experience in any programming language (e.g., Java).
-Knowledge about Python, SQL and machine learning is not necessary.
+Knowledge about Python, SQL and machine learning is not necessary but helpful.

 Information about the course